Konnarock Training School

 Konnarock Training School, also known as Konnarock Lutheran Girls School, is a historic school complex located at Konnarock, Smyth County, Virginia.
 The main building was built in 1925, and is a 2 1/2-story, 14 bay, hipped roof, Rustic style wood-frame building.
 It is sheathed in bark shingles and has an attached rear chapel.
 Also on the property are an American Craftsman-style chestnut bark-shingled bungalow (1936) originally used as the school's Health Center, a collapsed two-car garage, an arbor and a farm complex.
 The property was original developed by the Lutheran church as a mission to the southern Appalachians.
 The school closed in 1958, and was later acquired by the Forest Service.

 It was listed on the National Register of Historic Places in 1997.

+It was restored in 2022 and is now used by the Blue Ridge Discovery Center, a non-profit organization that specializes in educating about nature.